elaguerta/django-DefectDojo/practical_code_review_assessment.md

 	- Yes there appears to be reasonable logging around errors

 ### Injection
+- [x] Secure Content Encoding
+	- Appears to leverage standard escape sequence with template rendering `{{ value }}`
+	- Does contain some instances of `|safe` escaping - most seem fairly innocent but requires additional information
+ -

 ### Cryptography
 Password hashing enabled with strong modern algorithms: https://github.com/DefectDojo/django-DefectDojo/blob/master/dojo/settings/settings.dist.py#L475

+* Stored credentials are encrypted
+	- `os.urandom` to generate iv
+	- Statically configured `DB_KEY` but could be `None`
+	- AES in OFB mode which may have some weaknesses

 ### Configuration